chiasm-project/chiasm/README.md

 Here's a video that explains the project: [Story of the Chiasm Project](https://www.youtube.com/watch?v=Qos1QSIfZhE).

 ## Examples
+Feel free to add your own here and send a pull request!

 | thumbnail | description  |
 |---|---|